Want to understand Czech culture? See an English-friendly play at a small Prague theater

 While Prague’s theatergoers have long enjoyed performances in Czech, the rise in international visitors has encouraged local venues to rethink their approach.
 The trend of incorporating English-language elements—whether through subtitles or full performances—has made these theaters increasingly accessible to a global audience.

-“Given our location in the historic center of Prague and frequent collaborations with international partners, we consider accessibility to foreign audiences one of its priorities,” Petr Štědroň, Divadlo Na Zábradlí told Expats.cz.
+“Given our location in the historic center of Prague and frequent collaborations with international partners, we consider accessibility to foreign audiences a priority,” Petr Štědroň, director of Divadlo Na Zábradlí told Expats.cz.

 As one of Prague’s most influential institutions, Divadlo Na Zábradlí is a testament to the city’s deep cultural history.
-Once a haven for revolutionary thought—Czech playwright and president Vacláv Havel was dramaturg here and debuted his play Garden Party here in 1963—the theater continues to push the boundaries with productions that speak to contemporary concerns.
+Once a haven for revolutionary thought—Czech playwright and president Vacláv Havel was the theater's dramaturg and debuted his play Garden Party here in 1963—the theater continues to push boundaries with productions that speak to contemporary concerns.

 Located in the Smíchov district, Švandovo Divadlo offers a more intimate theatrical experience, where classic and contemporary works collide.
 While the theater’s core audience remains local, its decision to provide English subtitles for select performances marks an effort to engage a broader, more diverse public.